bebejane/ZoomR16XL/README.md

 <b>macOS</b>
 <br/>
 The Remote Script folder is inside the Ableton Live application bundle.
 Locate the Live application in Finder, right click on it and select "Show Package Content".
 Then navigate to: /Contents/App-Resources/MIDI Remote Scripts/

+Start Ableton Live and go into settings and select ZoomR16XL as control surface and that should be it!